eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/thebigpicture/index.md

 * **eosiocpp** - A compiler which allows you to compile your C++ into a format that can be uploaded to the blockchain.
 * **cleos** - A commandline tool used to upload your contracts to the blockchain and query the blockchain.
 * **keosd** - A wallet manger which runs as a daemon.
-The cleos tool interacts with this to sign riquests (needed so that your requests to the blockchain can be trusted).
+The cleos tool interacts with this to sign requests (needed so that your requests to the blockchain can be trusted).
 * **nodeos** - The server software that runs the blockchain itself.

 {{% notice warning %}}